Nr. 10.

 any "mainstream" music.
 Registro in fact is a part of some compositions Lauro

-a bit "thicker".
-Maybe personal of course and it differs rom piece to piece is my
+it sound a bit "thicker".
+Maybe personal of course and that differs from piece

 Geen opmerkingen: